Carlos Alberto Pellegrini

-Carlos Alberto Pellegrini is the former president of the American Surgical Association and the current Henry N. Harkins Professor and Chair of Surgery at the University of Washington.
+Carlos Alberto Pellegrini is an American gastrointestinal surgeon born in Argentina.
+He is the former president of the American Surgical Association, former Chief Medical Officer at the University of Washington, and the former Henry N. Harkins Professor and Chair of Surgery at the University of Washington.
 He is a former president of the Society of Surgical Chairs, a regent of the American College of Surgeons, and a director of the American Board of Surgery.
+He also served in the US Army reserves, reaching the rank of Lt.
+Colonel (ret).

 Biography

-Pellegrini was born to two physicians, and spent his childhood years in rural Amenábar, in Santa Fe Province, Argentina.
+Pellegrini was born to two physicians (his father of Italian heritage, his mother of Russian heritage), and spent his childhood years in rural Amenábar, in Santa Fe Province, Argentina.
 He attended medical school at the University of Rosario Medical School, graduating in 1971 and remaining there for surgical training until 1975.
 He emigrated to the U.S. in 1975, in part due to dissatisfaction with the prevailing political climate in Argentina.
 He completed his surgical residency at the University of Chicago and began working at the University of California, San Francisco in 1979, moving to the University of Washington in 1993 to assume the chairmanship of its Department of Surgery until his retirement in 2018.

 Clinical focus

-Pellegrini's clinical focus was on minimally invasive surgery of the foregut.
+Pellegrini's clinical focus was on minimally invasive surgery of the foregut (gastrointestinal surgery).
 He led the Swallowing Center and the Center for Videoendoscopic Surgery at the University of Washington.